 Today, SciLifeLab is launching a new logo.
 It’s one of several steps in renewing our look, to reflect who we are and where we’re going.
 It will also give us a chance to communicate our brand in a more effective and cohesive way.

 Since SciLifeLab launched in 2010, it’s been in constant growth.
 What started as a two separate research campuses in Stockholm and Uppsala, has grown into a government commissioned national infrastructure, with equal access for all Swedish academic researchers.
-We’ve gone from occupying just a few floors in two buildings, to having over 1 300 affiliated researchers and 40 infrastructure facilities across a number of universities in Sweden.
+We’ve gone from occupying just a few floors in two buildings, to having over 1 300 affiliated researchers and 40 infrastructure units across a number of universities in Sweden.
 In 2011, we generated 300 citations and by 2017, that number had increased to 19 256.

 Over the last decade, the scope of SciLifeLab has widened and developed, and that’s something we want our look to convey.
 And what better timing than during 2020, our 10-year anniversary?